kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 Submissions need to be in Markdown format to be used by the [Hugo](https://gohugo.io/) generator for the blog.
 There are [many resources available](https://gohugo.io/documentation/) on how to use this technology stack.

 We recognize that this requirement makes the process more difficult for less-familiar folks to submit, and we're constantly looking at solutions to lower this bar.
-If you have ideas on how to lower the barrier, please volunteers to help out.
+If you have ideas on how to lower the barrier, please volunteer to help out.

 The SIG Docs [blog subproject](https://github.com/kubernetes/community/tree/master/sig-docs/blog-subproject) manages the review process for blog posts.
 For more information, see [Submit a post](https://github.com/kubernetes/community/tree/master/sig-docs/blog-subproject#submit-a-post).